 Preventing animal husbandry is also necessary to prevent antibiotic resistance.
 The more animal products humans consume, the more vulnerable they become to antibiotic resistance.
 For example, a slaughter cow in the UK may be given up 21.25 grams of antibiotics per year.
 This applies whether it is a Red Tractor certified cow or not.
 In 2017, 26% of all antibiotics were given to livestock in the UK.
 The percentage in the US is estimated as high as 80% (and in most other countries, antibiotics given to animals are unfortunately not tracked).
 The “WHO is recommending that farmers and the food industry stop using antibiotics routinely to promote growth and prevent disease in healthy animals.”
 We think that is an unnecessary and unrealistic extra step.
 Transitioning to plant food is an easier alternative that also has lots of other benefits (see The Science).

-Red meat is a probable carcinogen and processed animal meat a class 1 carcinogen, as classified by the WHO.
+Red meat is a probable carcinogen and processed meat is a class 1 carcinogen, says WHO.
 The classification came after studies suggested that red meats clog up the bowel.
 This may contribute to the risk of developing colon cancer, one of the leading causes of death in the UK and the second most dangerous cancer after lung cancer.
 For this reason, caterers should definitely reduce animal meat and switch to plant-based meats made from beans or pulses.

 - Jones KE, Patel NG, Levy MA, et al. Global trends in emerging infectious diseases, Nature, 2008, vol. 451 7181(pg.
 990-993), online at https://www.nature.com/articles/nature06536

 - University of Edinburgh.
 Creutzfeld-Jakob disease in the UK